 - If you pay for links, or accept payment for links, that aren’t tagged with a sponsored attribute, you’re producing link spam

-- If you rely on link spam to improve your search performance, it will deteriorate as a result of the Link Spam Update
+- If you try to use link spam to improve your search performance, you’ll get the opposite result due to the Link Spam Update

 - To recover from a search performance hit, you need to improve the quality of your published resources, so you can naturally improve your search performance